reload/https-proxy/README.md

 ### Drupal

-Drupal is a configuration that forwards requests to a Drupal development server.
+Drupal is a configuration that forwards PHP-FPM requests to a Drupal development server.
+So strictly speaing this is not a proxy.

 ```yaml
 image: ghcr.io/reload/https-proxy:drupal